 About Craniosacral Therapy, Practitioner Broehe Karpenko, and the work of Rosewater

-Craniosacral Therapy fits under the umbrella of Manual Therapy: we use hands-on assessment and technique to support the body's healing responses.
-Beyond the musculo-skeletal system, Craniosacral Therapy goes deeper than Massage to a more foundational level of our beings.
-It supports the Cranial system that is made up of the fluids and membranes that surround, nourish and protect the nervous system, brain, and spine.
+Craniosacral Therapy fits under the umbrella of Manual Therapy; we use hands-on assessment and technique to support the body's healing responses.
+Beyond the musculo-skeletal system, Craniosacral Therapy goes deeper to the Craniosacral system, made up of fluids and membranes that surround, nourish and protect the nervous system, brain, and spine.
 Cerebral Spinal Fluid (csf) in particular facilitates the higher glands and communication between them.
 This fluid maintains the nervous, immune, lymph, endocrine, and musculoskeletal systems.
 When the Cranial system is happy, every system is happy.